Model theory and metric convergence I: Metastability and dominated convergence: Appendix: On the notion of ``finitary'' properties of metric structures

 More generally, any property~$P$ equivalent to the simultaneous satisfaction of a collection~$\Psi$ of positive bounded formulas is finitary in the following sense: If $P$ holds for all structures in a class~$\mathcal{C}$ axiomatized by a theory~$T$, then $P$ admits, in principle, a proof scheme (say, a syntactic proof for each $\psi\in\Psi_+$).
 Equivalently, the \emph{failure} of~$P$ in a structure~$\cM$ is equivalent to the discrete satisfaction $\cM\models\wneg\psi$ of the weak negation of a single formula $\psi\in\Psi_+$.
-Thus, a finitary property is witnessed by the absence of counterexamples having finite-length proofs. \footnote{As pointed out by Avigad \emph{et al.}~\cite{Avigad-Dean-Rute:2012}, from the perspective of constructive analysis, this is an instance of Kreisel's no-counterexample interpretation~\cite{Kreisel:1951,Kreisel:1952}, which is in turn a particular case of G\"odel's Dialectica interpretation~\cite{Godel:1958}.}
+Thus, a finitary property is witnessed by the absence of counterexamples having finite-length proofs.

+Tao observes in his paper on ergodic averages~\cite{Tao:2008} that metastability is connected to ideas from proof theory; thanking U.~Kohlenbach for the observation, he notes that metastability is an instance of Kreisel's no-counterexample interpretation~\cite{Kreisel:1951,Kreisel:1952}, which is in turn a particular case of G\"odel's Dialectica interpretation~\cite{Godel:1958}.
+In fact, before Tao's paper, the concept had been used extensively, under different nomenclature, by Avigad, Gerhardy, Kohlenbach, and Towsner in the context of proof mining \cite{Avigad-Gerhardy-Towsner:2010, Kohlenbach-Lambov:2004, Kohlenbach:2005a,Kohlenbach:2008}.
+For a more up-to-date survey on metastabillity rates obtained by proof mining, see Kohlenbach's lecture at the 2018 International Congress of Mathematicians~\cite[pp.~68-69]{Kohlenbach:2018}.

 The property that a sequence $(a_n)$ in a metric $L$-structure be convergent cannot, in general, be captured by the simultaneous satisfaction of any collection (whether finite or infinite) of positive bounded $L$-formulas.
 However, the property \emph{``$(a_n)$ is convergent''} is equivalent to the disjunction of the properties \emph{``$\Eb$ is a rate of metastability for~$(a_n)$''} over all possible metastability rates~$\Eb$.
 For a specific~$\Eb$, the latter property is equivalent to the conjunction of the (infinitely many) properties \emph{``$E_{\epsilon,\eta}$ is a rate of $[\epsilon,\eta]$-metastability for~$(a_n)$''} for all $\epsilon>0$ and samplings~$\eta$.
 Thus, from the perspective discussed above, metastable convergence with rate~$\Eb$ is a finitary property of metric structures, while convergence with no specified rate is not.